powsybl/powsybl-core/docs/grid_model/adders_by_copy.md

         .add();
 ```

-NB : another point could be added to the new object if needed.
+NB : other points could be added to the new object if needed.

 ## Loading limits